and Plant Evo-Devo of the Gynoecium of Angiosperms (flowering plants)

 As I pointed out already, Goethe embraced different and contradictory perspectives on plant morphology.
 Among the five perspectives on the shoot that Rutishauser and Sattler (1985) contrasted, Goethe embraced three in different contexts, namely the stem-and leaf model, the fertile-leaf model, and the metameric model.
-Furthermore, he accepted to some extent the basic notion of Agnes Arber’s partial-shoot theory of the leaf when he wrote: “When leaves divide, or rather when they advance from their original state to diversity, they are striving toward greater perfection, in the sense that each leaf has the intention of becoming a branch” (quoted by C. J. Engard in Mueller 1989, p.
+Furthermore, he accepted the basic notion of Agnes Arber’s partial-shoot theory of the leaf when he wrote: “When leaves divide, or rather when they advance from their original state to diversity, they are striving toward greater perfection, in the sense that each leaf has the intention of becoming a branch” (quoted by C. J. Engard in Mueller 1989, p.
 10).
 In another statement Goethe considered compound leaves as “in reality branches, the buds of which cannot develop, since the common stalk is too frail” (Goethe, quoted by Arber 1946, p.
 78).
 Already in his Metamorphosis Plants (1990, section 20), he wrote that compound leaves "prefigure complete small branches" (Arber 1950, p.
 73).
 With regard to the flower, he wrote: "The pistil, the receptacle, and the fruit all belong to the system of the eyes [i. e. branches]" (quoted by Cusset 1982, p.
 27), which means that, as I pointed out above, the pistil is not just a lateral appendage or appendages, but the homologue of a branch or branches.
-In terms of postmodernism with its central concept of deconstruction this means that with regard to the flower and compound leaves Goethe himself deconstructed the essentialism inherent in his Metamorphosis of Plants and that he could take different perspectives on plant morphology and see their complementarity.
+In terms of postmodernism with its central concept of deconstruction, this means that with regard to the flower and compound leaves Goethe himself deconstructed the essentialism inherent in his Metamorphosis of Plants and that he could take different perspectives on plant morphology and see their complementarity.
 In a poetic form he expressed this with regard to the leaf of Gingko biloba:

 “Fühlst du nicht an meinen Liedern,